September 2, 2024

 • Explain to them that their struggles are part of the human condition, not an isolated experience — They are not alone.

-• Encourage residents to accept events as they happen — Acceptance is key for resilience and embracing the changes with a good attitude better prepares them for what is to come.
+• Encourage residents to accept events as they happen — Acceptance is key for resilience, and embracing the changes with a good attitude better prepares them for what is to come.

 • Give feedback — If they are struggling to be flexible, remind them that going through change promotes growth to be an even stronger person than before.

 Some residents may take longer than others to bounce back from the pandemic, and that is okay.
 Resilience is a process that entails navigating and negotiating for the resources needed to cope in and after difficult situations.
 Even if residents do not feel they are resilient, remind them that they are for they could not have gotten through the last year without their strength.
-Additionally, use these tips to nurture their resilience and aid them to overcome and adjust as they continue to persevere through life and what it brings.
+Additionally, use these tips to nurture their resilience and help them overcome and adjust as they continue to persevere through life and what it brings.